 1. Enabling proactive support.

 AI agents can handle routine enquiries, resolve common issues and manage returns.
-These applications extend far beyond scripted chatbots — they understand context, access multiple systems and execute complete workflows independently.
+These applications extend far beyond scripted chatbots — they understand context, access multiple systems and carry out bounded workflows and escalate issues with relevant context.

-Consider a real-world product support scenario.
-When a customer reports a malfunctioning device, an AI agent guides them through multi-step troubleshooting using interactive diagnostics.
-The agent accesses product documentation and analyses the customer's specific device configuration and walks through diagnostic steps in sequence to resolve the malfunction.
-If troubleshooting fails, the agent creates a support ticket with the complete diagnostic history attached.
+For example, let’s say a customer reports a malfunctioning device.
+An AI agent can be designed to guide them through multi-step troubleshooting using interactive diagnostics.
+An agent that uses the right knowledge sources can access product documentation, analyse the customer's specific device configuration and walk through diagnostic steps to resolve the malfunction.
+If troubleshooting fails, the agent can be designed to create a support ticket with the complete diagnostic history attached.
 The ticket may include each step attempted and the results of each test, so the human who takes over doesn't have to start from scratch.

 2. Creating personalised customer interactions at scale.

-Beyond problem resolution, AI agents analyse customer data in real-time to deliver tailored recommendations and content.
-Agents can enhance engagement by treating every customer as an individual with unique desires.
+Beyond problem resolution, AI agents can analyse customer data in real-time to deliver tailored recommendations and content.
+Agents can enhance engagement by treating every customer as an individual with unique needs.

-When a customer contacts support, an AI agent instantly accesses their complete history, including past purchases, previous interactions and behavioural patterns.
-Rather than treating every caller identically, the agent customises its approach.
-A long-time customer with a history of premium purchases receives different options or priority routeing compared to a first-time buyer.
+When a customer contacts support, an AI agent can access their complete history, including past purchases, previous interactions and behavioural patterns.
+An agent can provide a long-time customer with a history of premium purchases with different options compared to a first-time buyer.
 This personalisation also extends to proactive engagement, where agents identify opportunities to suggest relevant products or alert customers to upcoming renewals based on their specific needs.

 E-commerce agentic AI use cases.

 Online retail has moved beyond basic product recommendations.
-Agentic AI now manages the entire shopping journey, adapting to customer behaviour and market requirements.
+Agentic AI can help to manage larger parts of the shopping journey, adapting to customer behaviour and market requirements.

 1. Delivering personalised shopping experiences.

-While traditional AI suggests products based on what you just clicked, agentic AI acts like a dedicated personal shopper.
+While traditional AI suggests products based on what you just clicked, agentic AI can be configured to act like a dedicated personal shopper.
 It doesn't just show a list of similar items; it understands the goal of the shopper.
-AI agents curate product recommendations and tailor entire shopping experiences based on individual customer preferences, browsing behaviour and purchase history.
+AI agents can curate product recommendations and tailor entire shopping experiences based on individual customer preferences, browsing behaviour and purchase history.

-For example, if a customer is planning a hiking trip, a Product Advisor Agent can look at their destination's weather forecast, their past purchase history for sizing and their budget to create a complete gear list.
+For example, if a customer is planning a hiking trip, certain AI agents can look at their destination's weather forecast, their past purchase history for sizing and their budget to create a complete gear list.
 If the customer asks, "Will these boots arrive before Friday?" the agent doesn't just answer "yes,” it performs dozens of background tasks simultaneously to ensure that answer is accurate.
-The agent checks local warehouse stock, confirms delivering windows and holds the item for ten minutes while the customer decides.
+The agent can check local warehouse stock, confirm delivering windows and temporarily reserve the item while the customer decides.
 This level of active assistance turns a static catalogue into a conversational, goal oriented experience.

 This personalisation happens throughout the shopping journey.
 As customers browse, add items to baskets or abandon purchases, agents adjust recommendations accordingly.
 The experience feels less like navigating a static catalogue and more like working with a knowledgeable personal shopper who remembers all preferences.